-Owned or operated by or for a

-Aunicipalities - State agency

-🗌 - County Public Water Supply Districts

-Public Sewer District - Private Sewer Company regulated by the Public Service Commission

-Each of the above entities are only applicable if they have a Population Equivalent greater than two hundred (200).

-This facility currently requires a chief operator with a $\underline{D}$ Certification Level.
-Please see Appendix - Classification Worksheet.
-Modifications made to the wastewater treatment facility may cause the classification to be modified.
+Owned or operated by - Municipa - County - Public So alities □ - State agency □ - Public Water Supply Districts □ - Private Sewer Company regulated by the Public Service Commission Each of the above entities are only applicable if they have a Population Equivalent greater than two hundred (200). a C Certification Level.
+Please see Appendix - Classification Worksheet . lity may cause the classification to be modified.
+Operator's Name: Certification Number: Certification Level: Jerald K. Phipps 214c WW-A

-Operator's Name: Jeff Riekhof

-Certification Number: 9952

-Certification Level: WW-C